Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 - How to increase visibility and awareness of topics within the organization?

-While it is manageable to have a couple of hundred kafka topics, but as they keep growing together with applications and teams, it would certainly become hard to manage.
-There could be a need to isolate a bunch of topics from other teams.
+While a small number of topics may be manageable, as the use of Kafka grows along side additional applications and teams, it becomes harder to manage effectively and efficiently.
+Along with additional considerations of isolating sensitive topics that may contain GDPR, HIPPA or other sensitive data to only the applications that should have access to them.

 Typical Challenges
 ------------------